Locked user accounts

 If two-factor authentication (2FA) is enabled, accounts are locked after three failed sign-in attempts.
 Accounts are unlocked automatically after 30 minutes.

 If 2FA is not enabled user accounts are locked after three failed sign-in attempts within 24 hours.
-Accounts remain locked until:
+Accounts remain locked until either:

 - GitLab Support verifies the identity of the user and manually unlocks the account.